Bennie Maupin

-Bennie Maupin (born August 29, 1940) is an American jazz multireedist who performs on various saxophones, flute, and bass clarinet.
+Bennie Maupin (born August 29, 1940) is an American jazz multi-instrumentalist who performs on various saxophones, flute, and bass clarinet.

 Biography

-Maupin was born in Detroit, Michigan.
+Maupin was born in Detroit, Michigan, United States.
 He is known for his participation in Herbie Hancock's Mwandishi sextet and Headhunters band, and for performing on Miles Davis's seminal fusion record, Bitches Brew.
 Maupin has collaborated with Horace Silver, Roy Haynes, McCoy Tyner, Lee Morgan, Marion Brown, and many others.
 He is noted for having a harmonically-advanced, "out" improvisation style, while having a different sense of melodic direction than other "out" jazz musicians such as Eric Dolphy.
-In 1970, he became a practitioner of Buddhism.
+In 1970, Maupin became a practitioner of Buddhism.

-Maupin was a member of Almanac, a group with Cecil McBee (bass), Mike Nock (piano) and Eddie Marshall (drums).
+Maupin was a member of Almanac, a group with Cecil McBee (bass), Mike Nock (piano), and Eddie Marshall (drums).